Author Archives: Matt Volodzko

 • Industrial demolition: Teams can use long-reach excavators for structural crumbling and to break walls over bodies of water.

-• Underwater digging: The extended reach enables teams to complete underwater digging and deep trenching to place utility pipes at a location to resist freezing temperatures.
+• Underwater digging: The extended reach enables teams to complete underwater digging and deep trenching to place utility pipes at locations that resist freezing temperatures.

 • Large-scale construction: Long-reach excavators allow teams to complete work on bridges, dams and other large structures where access may be limited.